ex libris

 The Art of Mindfulness

-Join artist Eddie Hall for The Art of Mindfulness — a mindfulness workshop hosted by Jesse Ede, LMFT.
-This event includes a detailed discussion of mindfulness and meditation, including a small origami group project.
-This event will also be a reception for the ex libris art exhibit with a brief artist discussion.
+Join artist Eddie Hall for The Art of Mindfulness — a mindfulness workshop hosted by Jesse Ede, LMSW.
+As part of the ongoing art exhibit, this immersive session invites audience participation in a session covering mindfulness practices including a hands-on origami workshop.
+The session will include a discussion of mindfulness and meditation practices and participants will be led through a small origami project.
+This event will also serve as a reception for the ex libris art exhibit with a brief artist discussion from Eddie Hall with some discussion of the intersection of mindfulness and the creative practice.
+All origami materials will be provided and the event is open to all ages and skill levels.
 Refreshments and light snacks will be provided.

 Show Tour